 In the conduct of our business, we may at times collect, process or share data concerning individuals, including health-related personal data.
 The U.S. federal government and various states have adopted or proposed laws, regulations, guidelines and rules for the collection, distribution, use and storage of personal information of individuals.
 We may also be subject to U.S. federal rules, regulations and guidance concerning cybersecurity for medical devices, including guidance from the FDA.
 State privacy and cybersecurity laws vary and, in some cases, can impose more restrictive requirements than U.S. federal law.
+For example, the CCPA affords California residents expanded privacy rights and protections, including civil penalties for violations and statutory damages under a private right of action for data security breaches.
+These protections will be expanded by CPRA, which will be operational in most key respects on January 1, 2023.
+Similar legislative proposals have passed or are being advanced in other states.
 Where state laws are more protective, we must comply with the stricter provisions.
 In addition to fines and penalties that may be imposed for failure to comply with state law, some states also provide for private rights of action to individuals for misuse of personal information.
 Our ongoing efforts to comply with evolving laws and regulations may be costly and require ongoing modifications to our policies, procedures and systems.
 Failure to comply with laws regarding data protection would expose us to risk of enforcement actions and penalties under such laws.
 Even if we are not determined to have violated applicable data laws, government investigations into these issues can be expensive and lengthy and generate adverse publicity, which could harm our business, financial condition, results of operations or prospects.